-Hi, I’m Emma, and I live with my partner and two-year-old son in a small-ish village just outside of Hungerford, Berks.
-Originally, I’m from North Yorkshire, and that’s where most of my family still live, but I moved to Hungerford in 2005 to set up home with Stu, and here is where we're now raising our boy.
+I’m Emma, a Freelance Web Designer from a small village just outside of Hungerford, Berks, and I live here with my partner and two-year-old son.
+Originally I’m from North Yorkshire, and that’s where most of my family still live, but I moved to Hungerford in 2005, and that’s where I’ve been ever since.

 Before this website and my family came into existence, I was a Desktop Support Engineer at a large telecomms company based in Newbury, and I’d worked there for around eight years.
 For personal reasons, I opted to take Voluntary Redundancy from my employer, and left in March 2014.
 The plan was to take some time off, find alternative employment, and work on my plan to become a Freelance Web Designer, but I actually took on the role of motherhood ten months later, so the freelance work plan had to be put on the back-burner for a while.